Virtual Analog Modeling of Distortion Circuits Using Neural Ordinary Differential Equations: Modeling Distortion Circuits

 \subsection{First-Order Diode Clipper}

-The first-order diode clipper is a circuit used to achieve signal distortion, e.g., in guitar amplifiers.
+The first-order diode clipper is a circuit used to achieve signal distortion, e.g., in guitar effects pedals \cite{Yeh2007}.
 Its schematic is shown in \Figure{fig:diode_clipper_circuit}.
 It can be regarded as consisting of two parts: an RC low-pass filter and a diode limiter.

 The first-order diode clipper is a system particularly interesting in the context of ODENet, because it is governed by a known, nonlinear \ac{ODE} derived by Yeh \cite{Yeh2007,Yeh2008}.
 The circuit has one state (voltage across a capacitor), $y_1$, which is taken as the output voltage $V_\text{out}$.
 The first-order diode clipper had already been modeled with \ac{STN} \cite{Parker2019}.